briancappello/py-yaml-fixtures/README.md

 ### With Flask and Flask-SQLAlchemy

-This is the minimal setup required to make a flask cli command available to import fixtures, by default, `flask import-fixtures`:
+This is the minimal setup required to make a Flask cli command available to import fixtures, by default, `flask import-fixtures`:

 ```python
 from flask import Flask